gshotwell/blog/content/post/2022-01-11-ms-covid/index.en-us.md

 Virtuous people still get sick.

 What I've learned is that given all this, there's a really narrow spectrum of things that are worth worrying about.
-If something has a big enough effect to change my decisions, and I'm fairly certain that that effect is real, I will look into it, but otherwise I just ignore it.
+If something has a big enough effect to change my decisions, and I'm fairly certain that that effect is real, I will look into it, but otherwise I don't pay attention to it.
 This means that I ignore all studies on animal models (not certain enough) and all papers about how MS patients do over the course of their lives (doesn't change my decisions).
 This is important because worrying about illness costs me something.
 It increases stress, damages my relationships, and reduces my happiness, and over the course of a lifetime these costs really add up.